globaleaks/whistleblowing-software/docs/ng-fields-spec.md

-Data format of a field entry:
+The following is the data format of a field entry used in handler I/O:

 ```
 {